-In the early 20th century there were two commissions of inquiry into treatment of Māori and both found the Crown had acted unfairly.
+In the early 20th century two commissions of inquiry into the treatment of Māori found the Crown had acted unfairly.
 In the mid-20th century some compensation was finally paid to Taranaki, Ngāi Tahu and Waikato–Maniapoto.
 However, these were tiny sums of money compared to the value of what had been taken from the tribes.

 After Māori moved to urban areas stronger protests began about treaty breaches, part of a Māori political and cultural renaissance.

 The Waitangi Tribunal was set up in 1975 to hear claims about Crown breaches of the treaty.
 From 1985 the tribunal could hear claims relating to breaches dating back to 1840, and it issued reports on these claims.